aditiupadhayay94/cricket-opening-pack/README.md

 Zustand: A state management solution for handling game data.

 Tailwind CSS: A utility-first CSS framework for styling.

+Asset Credits
+Confetti: The confetti effect is powered by the canvas-confetti library.

+Audio: The pack-opening sound effect is sourced from a local open-pack.mp3 file.

+Player Cards: Player card images are static assets stored locally in the project.

 Future Improvements
 Data Persistence: Implement Zustand's persist middleware to save user data to Local Storage, allowing progress to be retained across browser sessions.